Boise, Idaho, USA travel guide

 Getting Around Boise, Idaho, USA

-Rent bikes from Boise Green Bikes to explore the 25-mile Boise River Greenbelt together – it's a fantastic way to see the city and get some exercise.
+Rent bikes from Boise Green Bikes for a romantic and active way to explore the Boise River Greenbelt.
+It's a fantastic way to cover more ground and discover hidden gems along the river.

 What to Pack

-• Comfortable walking shoes for exploring downtown, the Greenbelt, and the Basque Block.
+• Comfortable walking shoes for exploring downtown and the Basque Block.
+You'll be doing a lot of strolling!

-• Hiking boots or sturdy trail shoes for Table Rock and Bogus Basin trails.
+• Hiking boots or sturdy athletic shoes for trails like Table Rock and Bogus Basin.
+Ankle support is key for uneven terrain.

-• A reusable water bottle to stay hydrated during outdoor adventures.
+• Reusable water bottle to stay hydrated during your outdoor adventures.
+There are plenty of places to refill.

 Money-Saving Tips

-• Take advantage of Boise's free outdoor activities like hiking Table Rock, exploring the Greenbelt, and wandering through the Basque Block.
+• Take advantage of Boise's incredible outdoor activities like hiking Table Rock or strolling the Greenbelt – they're free and offer stunning scenery.

-• Look for happy hour specials at places like The Wylder for discounted drinks and small plates.
+• Look for happy hour specials at restaurants and bars.
+Many establishments offer discounted drinks and appetizers, perfect for a pre-dinner treat.

-• Consider staying at The Grove Hotel for a great value downtown option, allowing more budget for experiences.
+• Consider staying at The Grove Hotel for a great value downtown.
+It's centrally located, saving you on transportation costs, and offers comfortable accommodations.

 Local Insights